Warp Deformer Features

 In warp deformers up to Cubism 2 and Cubism 3.2, when parsing to a trapezoidal shape to create a three-dimensional effect, etc.,

-in some cases, distortion occurred. (especially the straight part)
+in some cases, distortion occurred.
+(This was particularly true on the straight areas.)

-Starting with 3.3, the warp deformer deformation algorithm has been revised to allow for more beautiful deformations.
+Starting with 3.3, the warp deformer deformation algorithm has been revised to allow for more pleasing deformations.

-However, if adjustments are made to accommodate distortion, such as models created up to 3.2, the appearance may change.
+However, if adjustments are made to accommodate distortion, such as in models created in 3.2 or earlier, the appearance may change.

-This new method is available from 3.3, but you can choose whether to use the old method or the new method, so
+This new method is available starting with 3.3, but you can select whether to use the old method or the new method,

 The new method can be used with the SDK without concern, as there is no difference in operating speed from the previous deformer.